AshwiniGN/Data-Movement-Engine---Spark/README.md

 ### Prerequisites

 1.Docker for Windows/Linux/Mac

-2.pull the spark container from the repository docker pull dockerimage964/data_movement_spark
+2.pull the spark container from the repository

-3. pull the mysql image and start the mysql
+3. pull the mysql container from docker

 4. Intellij

-### Installing
+### Installing on docker

 docker pull dockerimage964/data_movement_spark

 docker pull dockerimage964/mysql

 ## Running the tests